lordofthecactus/hydrogen-v2-vercel-serverless/README.md

+# [WIP] Vercel serverless deployment for Hydrogen v2 hello world on Remix.

+[Note] Not to be confused with edge functions and workers.

+Steps to deploy:
+1. Install vercel CLI
+2. `vercel` inside the repo

-# Hydrogen template: Hello World
+## Hydrogen template: Hello World

 Hydrogen is Shopify’s stack for headless commerce.
 Hydrogen is designed to dovetail with [Remix](https://remix.run/), Shopify’s full stack web framework.
 This template contains a **minimal setup** of components, queries and tooling to get started with Hydrogen.